 Multiple factors can affect the accessibility of online video, from technical limitations such as low bandwidth or poor connectivity, to individual preferences and limitations.
 Many learners prefer textual representations but, for visually impaired learners, these are essential.

-Read about providing video transcriptions in the FAQs section.
+Read about providing video captions and transcriptions in the FAQs section.